hczhu/TickerTick-API/README.md

 ### Terms of Use
 - The API is free of commercial/non-commercialuse use.
-- All endpoints have a rate limit of __6 requests per minute__ from the same IP.
+- All endpoints have a rate limit of __6 requests per minute__ from the same IP address.
 This is enforced by the service.
 - You are welcome to file an issue if you see any problem, like irrelevant stories.

 ## Get stock news feed API